-25th Anniversary Historical Highlight: Symposium Explores Legacy of Report on Human Radiation Experiments
+25th Anniversary Historical Highlight: Exploring Legacy of Report on Human Radiation Experiments

 Shortly before she would found the Berman Institute in 1995, Ruth Faden was asked to consult the U.S. Department of Energy on reports of government-sponsored radiation-related medical research conducted on citizens without their knowledge.